Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 What’s an example?

 On Funny People, I was aware that I wasn’t taking the story in a direction that people were expecting, and that my point was not a point that people get very excited about, which is that it’s very hard to learn some of the lessons we need to learn in life — even if you’ve just had a near-death experience.
 I’d been inspired by some articles about business executives talking about having cancer, and instead of saying how it changed them as a human being, they talked about how it changed their approach to business.
 They didn’t seem to have learned the right things from the experience.
 There was no sense of appreciating life more.
-And also my mom passed away from ovarian cancer, and I’d watched her go on a terrible roller coaster ride of thinking she was going to get better and then thinking there was no hope, and then suddenly there was a new treatment and she thought she would get better and then she’d get worse again.
+And also my mom passed away from ovarian cancer, and I’d watched her go on a terrible roller-coaster ride of thinking she was going to get better and then thinking there was no hope, and then suddenly there was a new treatment and she thought she would get better and then she’d get worse again.
 I saw how when she was sure she was going to die she seemed much more at peace, and a lot of her daily concerns disappeared.
 But I have to assume that if she’d gotten a new treatment and had another year of life, she would’ve gone back to being neurotic about the same stuff she was always neurotic about.
 It’s hard to hold on to any peace you find.
 That’s what I was trying to talk about with Funny People.

-Yeah, it doesn’t quite register as a triumphant ending to Funny People when you see that Adam Sandler’s character has only taken a baby-step towards self-awareness.
+Yeah, it doesn’t quite register as a triumphant ending to Funny People when you see that Adam Sandler’s character has only taken a baby step toward self-awareness.

 The movie ends with him writing a dirty joke for Seth’s character.
 That’s the big change.
 At the beginning of the movie he wouldn’t have written a joke for a young comic; he would have gotten a joke from a young comic.
 So maybe that was a first step for him.
 I hope he can build on that.
 I don’t know if he will.
 There’s a good chance he won’t.
 But that’s as far as he got in this very long movie.
 With Funny People, I tried to make it as funny as I could — where appropriate — but still have difficult ideas.

-Going back to Freaks and Geeks, you showed that you have a knack for talent spotting.
+Going back to Freaks and Geeks, you showed that you have a knack for talent-spotting.
 Who’s someone you thought was great but never got a vehicle to show off just how great they were?

 I actually think most actors and actresses have untapped potential.
 One of the things that blew my mind on The Larry Sanders Show is how all of these guest actors and actresses would come on and you’d realize they were masterful.
 They’d just never gotten the opportunity to showcase that mastery to its full effect.
 It’s so rare that someone hands an actor the script to Kramer vs. Kramer.
 Everyone’s doing the best they can, trying to make a living, but a lot of people are way more talented than you ever can imagine.